-- The purpose of phase 2 is to negotiate the IPsec parameters that will be used to secure the IPsec tunnel.
+- The purpose of phase 2 is to negociate the IPsec parameters that will be used to secure the IPsec tunnel.

 - Phase 2 has only one mode

-- Called "Quick mode"
+- called "Quick mode"

-- Similar to the Aggressive mode of phase 1

 - Can only occur after the initial IKE process in phase 1.

-- Phase 2 negotiates another set of SAs.
+- Phase 2 negociates another set of SAs.

 - These SAs are unidirectional

-A separate key exchange is required for both ways.
-45
+- A separate key exchange is required for both ways.